Joe Biden To Receive Additional Secret Security Service Protection In Case Of Presidential Election Victory

 In past elections, the agency immediately provides additional resources for the president-elect by deploying more agents to protect the incoming president.
 This typically happens late into election night following the concession of a candidate and after the winner of the election has given a victory speech.

-However, the results of the 2020 election have not been decided yet with electoral college votes still being counted in four states.
+However, the results of the 2020 election have not been decided yet, with electoral college votes still being counted in four states.
 According to the Associated Press, Biden remains ahead with 264 votes and requires six more to become president.
 Donald Trump has 214, needing 56 to remain in the White House.

 In the event that Biden is declared the winner of the election and Trump does not concede, agents will have to stand by for further detail under agency protocol and potentially wait until mid-December for the electoral college to meet and certify the results.

 A similar situation has happened before.
-In the 2000 election between Al Gore and George W Bush, there was no official president-elect as ballots in Florida were recounted.
+In the 2000 election between Al Gore and George W. Bush, there was no official president-elect as ballots in Florida were recounted.

-In the lead up to the election, protection for Biden and running partner, Kamala Harris, has already been required.
-The Inquisitr reported how a man in Maryland was arrested in October after he threatened to kidnap and kill the two Democrat candidates, leaving graphic details in a note at a home in the state that had Biden-Harris campaign signs displayed in the yard.
+In the lead up to the election, protection for Biden and his running mate, Kamala Harris, has already been required.
+The Inquisitr reported that a man in Maryland was arrested in October after he threatened to kidnap and kill the two Democratic candidates, leaving graphic details in a note at a home in the state that had Biden-Harris campaign signs displayed in the yard.